nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 6 - Basic File Attributes.markdown

 # Chapter 6 - Basic File Attributes

-1. Executing the command-line `ls -lR / > listing` saves the listing of all the files and directories in the whole system in a file named _listing_ in the current directory.

-    However, it is worth noting that executing the above command line as a non root user may cause the directories without read permission to be skipped and the error message displayed on the console.

-2. The significance of the first four fields in `ls -l` output is as described below:

-    -   **First column**: File type and the associated permissions for the file owner, group owner and others.

-    -   **Second column**: The number of links associated with the file.

-    -   **Third column**: The username of the file owner.

-    -   **Fourth column**: The name of the group that owns the file.

-    These attributes can be changed by the owner of the file as well as the system administrator.
-(Depending on the release of UNIX i.e. AT&T or BSD.
-See answer 12 below).

-    Only the system administrator can change the group ownership of a file to a group to which the owner doesn't belong.

-3. 1.
-This command shows the attributes of the current directory in a long listing format.

-    2. This command lists the contents of the parent directory in a long listing format.

-4. 1.
-If _bar_ is an ordinary file, both the commands display _bar_ as the output.

-    2. If _bar_ is a directory that contains only a single file or directory also named _bar_, than both the commands display _bar_ as the output.

-5. No. The group owner of a file can be changed to a group to which the file owner is not a member of by the system administrator.

-6. 1.
-By executing the command-line: `chmod u+rwx,o-rwx foo`

-    2. By executing the command-line: `chmod 740 foo`

-    In case of absolute assignment, we need to know the default permissions for the file _foo_ to preserve the group permissions.

-7. The read permission may not be available for the source file.
-To copy the file, the appropriate read permission is required which can be set either by the file owner or the superuser.

-8. 1.
-No one, including the owner of the file, can do anything with the file.
-The file is technically inaccessible.

-    2. Anyone can read, write or execute the file.
-The file is publicly accessible.

-9.  _kumar_ is the group owner of the file _foo_.

-    1.  _kumar_ can edit the file as the group owners have the write permission available.

-    2. Whether or not _kumar_ can delete the file _foo_ would depend on the group ownership and permission set for the directory housing the file _foo_. _kumar_ will be able to delete the file _foo_ if the parent directory belongs to group _kumar_, and has the write permission available for the group.

-    3.  _kumar_ cannot change the permissions of the file _foo_ as the user is not the owner of the file.

-    4.  _kumar_ cannot change the ownership of the file _foo_ as she is not the owner of the file.

-10. Assume that the file is named _foo_.

-    Using relative assignment:

-    1.  `chmod a+rwx foo`

-    2.  `chmod a-wx,o-r foo`

-    3.  `chmod a-wx,u-r foo`

-    4.  `chmod a-rwx foo`

-    Using absolute assignment:

-    1.  `chmod 777 foo`

-    2.  `chmod 440 foo`

-    3.  `chmod 044 foo`

-    4.  `chmod 000 foo`

-11. No, it could not be done.
-No file can be created or deleted as the write permission has been revoked for everyone, owner included.

-    No, the latter command revokes write permission for everyone on the file/directory named _foo_.

-12. On an AT&T system, the owner can change the owner and the group of a file.
-On a BSD system, the owner of a file can be changed only by the system administrator and the user can change the group of a file only to a group to which she already belongs.
+1. You can get a complete listing of all files and directories in the whole system by using the **ls** command with the `-R` (recursive) option and an absolute pathname to the root directory.
+To save this output to a file, you use the `>` redirection operator.

+    ```
+    ls -R / > all_files.txt
+    ```

+    However, it is worth noting that executing the above command line as a non root user may cause the directories without read permission to be skipped and an error message displayed on the console.

+2. The first four fields of the `ls -l` output are significant for understanding a file's basic properties and security.

+    -   First column - File Type and Permissions: The first character indicates the file type (e.g., `-` for a regular file, `d` for a directory), followed by nine characters representing permissions (`r`, `w`, `x`) for the owner, group, and others.

+    -   Second column - Links: The number in the second field shows how many links (names) the file has.

+    -   Third column - Ownership: The third field is the user who owns the file, usually the one who created it.

+    -   Fourth column - Group Ownership: The fourth field is the group that owns the file.

+    The **owner** of a file can change all of its attributes.
+The **superuser** can also change all attributes for any file on the system.

+    The file ownership attribute can be changed from one user to another using **chown** command only by the superuser.

+3. The significance of commands:

+    1.  **ls -ld .**: This command displays the attributes of the current directory (`.`) itself, rather than its contents.
+The `-d` option tells **ls** command to treat the directory as a file.

+    2.  **ls -l ..**: This command displays a long listing of the files and subdirectories found in the parent directory (`..`).

+4. The commands `ls bar` and `ls -d bar` will display the same output, the string `bar`, if `bar` is an ordinary file.

+    The second way this could happen is if `bar` is a directory containing a file named `bar`. `ls bar` would display the file name `bar`, while `ls -d bar` would display the directory `bar` itself.

+5. No, the owner does not always belong to the same group as the group owner of a file.
+While by default, a file's group owner is the group to which the owner belongs, the owner can change the group owner of the file using the **chgrp** command.

+6. To assign all permissions to the owner and remove all permissions from others on a file named `foo`, you can use either relative or absolute assignment methods.

+    1.  **Relative Assignment**: You would use two separate expressions with `chmod`, separated by a comma.

+        ```
+        chmod u+rwx,o-rwx foo
+        ```

+        This command adds all permissions to the user while explicitly removing all permissions from others.
+This approach doesn't require any assumptions about the file's default permissions.

+    2.  **Absolute Assignment**: This method sets all nine permission bits at once, so it is necessary to consider the group's permissions as well.
+Assuming the group has read and execute permissions (`r-x` or `5`), the octal representation for the command would be `750`.

+        ```
+        chmod 750 foo
+        ```

+        This sets the user's permissions to `rwx` (7), the group's permissions to `r-x` (5), and others' permissions to `---` (0).
+This method requires an assumption about the group's desired permissions.

+7. The reason you received the error message "cannot create file foo" is that the source file in the other user's directory is likely not readable by you A copy command requires read permission on the source file to access its contents.
+While you have write permission in your own directory, you cannot read the other user's file.

+    To copy the file, you would need to ask the other user to grant you read permission on the file, or ask them to copy the file to a location where you have read permission.

+8. From a security viewpoint, the consequences of a file having these permissions are as follows:

+    1.  **000**: This file is useless for all categories of users because it cannot be read, written to, or executed.
+However, the file can still be deleted by the owner, as the ability to delete a file is controlled by the permissions of the directory it is in, not the file's own permissions.

+    2.  **777**: This file is extremely dangerous because it is universally readable, writable, and executable.
+Any user on the system can read, modify, or delete its contents.
+You should never set permissions this way unless you have a specific and highly controlled reason, and even then, it is not recommended.

+9. The `ls -l` output shows that the owner of the file `foo` is sumit, while the current user is kumar.
+The permissions for `others` are not set (`---`), so the permissions for the kumar group apply.
+Kumar is also the group owner, as seen in the fourth field of the output.
+The permissions for the group are `rw-`.

+    Based on this information, kumar can:

+    1. Edit: Yes, the group has `w` (write) permission.

+    2. Delete: Yes, if Kumar has write permission on the directory where the file `foo` resides.
+This is not shown in the `ls -l` output, but the directory has write permission.

+    3. Change permissions: No, only the owner (sumit) or the superuser can change the permissions of the file.

+    4. Change ownership: No, only the superuser can change the ownership of a file on a BSD-based system.

+10. The file's current permissions are `rw-r-xr--`.

+    1. To change to `rwxrwxrwx`:

+        -   **Relative**: `chmod u+x,g+wx,o+rwx filename` or `chmod ugo+rwx filename` or `chmod a+rwx filename`.

+        -   **Absolute**: `chmod 777 filename`.

+    2. To change to `r--r-----`:

+        -   **Relative**: `chmod u-w,g-wx,o-rw filename`

+        -   **Absolute**: `chmod 440 filename`

+    3. To change to `--r--r--`:

+        -   **Relative**: `chmod u-rwx,g-x,o-w filename`

+        -   **Absolute**: `chmod 244 filename`

+    4. To change to `--------`:

+        -   **Relative**: `chmod a-rwx filename`

+        -   **Absolute**: `chmod 000 filename`

+11. After running `chmod a-w .`, you cannot create or remove a file in the current directory because you have removed write permission from the directory itself.
+Directory write permission is required to create or remove files and subdirectories, regardless of a file's individual permissions.

+    The command `chmod a-w foo` is different because it only removes write permissions from the file named `foo`, not the directory.
+You would still be able to create and remove other files and directories.

+12. To determine whether your system uses the BSD or AT&T version of **chown** and **chgrp**, you can test their behavior.

+    For **chown**, try to change the ownership of a file that you own to another user.
+If the command succeeds, your system likely uses the AT&T version where the owner can change ownership.
+If it fails and says "Permission denied", it's a BSD-based system, and only the superuser can perform this action.

+    For **chgrp**, as the owner of a file, try to change the group ownership to a group you do not belong to.
+If the command succeeds, it's an AT&T-based system.
+If it fails, but then succeeds when you change the group to one you are a member of, it's a BSD-based system.